AFR Rates

 (We’ll explain what “imputed interest on below market loans” means in a moment.)

-When it comes to family loans — especially loans above $10,000 — the IRS Applicable Federal Rates represent the absolute minimum market rate of interest a Lender should consider charging a Borrower in order to prevent unnecessary tax complications.
+When it comes to family loans — especially loans above $100,000 — the IRS Applicable Federal Rates represent the commonly used minimum federal benchmark rate of interest a Lender should consider charging a Borrower in order to prevent unnecessary tax complications.

 There are three AFR tiers based on the repayment term of a family loan: